 "I credit my uncle, Sam Robinson, for sparking my interest in art.
 I remember once, he was upstairs carving; everything was dark, except for one light shining overhead.
 The shavings seemed to flow off the wood in crispy curls before disappearing into the dark.
 It was a magical scene that I've never forgotten.

 "My goal in jewelry is to create layers, forms, and textures that highlight the creative process.
 The finished work is not so much jewelry but a miniature carving.
 I also prefer a surface that is not highly polished and reflects the light in a diffused manner.
 This allows the carving, rather than the metal, to shine."

 PEOPLES OF THE TSIMSHIAN REGION

-Three distinct peoples, the Nisga'a, Gitxsan and Tsimshian live near one another and have similar languages and artistic styles.
-The Gitxsan live on the upper Skeena River, the Tsimshian on the lower Skeena and nearby islands, while the Nisga'a live along the Nass River just to the north.
+Three distinct peoples, the Nisga'a, Gitxsan, and Tsimshian live near one another and have similar languages and artistic styles.
+The Gitxsan live on the upper Skeena River, the Tsimshian on the lower Skeena and nearby islands, and the Nisga'a live along the Nass River just to the north.

 Featured Artist: Norman Tait